 Wyoming has seen a significant downturn in revenue for school funding.
 Here is a link to a report identifying some possible new sources of revenue and some possible cuts in school funding.
 If you would like to contribute some input, please read the report and email your comments or ideas to the link at the end of the report.

 House District 7 is in the northwest part of Laramie County, Wyoming.
 It covers about 880 square miles, and goes from apartment complexes to cattle ranches.
 The Laramie County Clerk's office has maps of the District, along with instructions for voter’s registration and polling places.

-After visiting more than 2000 homes during my 2012 campaign, I can confidently say that there are a lot of wonderful people in House District 7.
+After visiting more than 2000 homes during my 2012 campaign, and over 1200 homes in 2016, I can confidently say that there are a lot of wonderful people in House District 7.

 Email works better than the phone.
 If you have a particular question that you want answered I will flag your email and answer within a few days (unless we're in session--then it might take longer).
 If you are just sharing your thoughts I will file your email under the specific topic.
 I have separate folders for constituents and people from the rest of Wyoming, so if you don't include your full name and address then your email will go in the second group.